mirabelle514/letters-of-US-history/README.md

    npm start
    ```

-The frontend will be running on `http://localhost:3000`
+The application will be running on `http://localhost:3000`

 ## Deployment to cPanel